 The Company's compensation policy for non-employee directors aims to attract and retain qualified individuals, taking into consideration the risks and responsibilities as directors.
-The Corporate Governance and Human Resources Committee (the "Corporate Governance and HR Committee") is responsible for annually reviewing the compensation policy regarding directors of the Company.
+The Corporate Governance and HR Committee" is responsible for annually reviewing the compensation policy regarding directors of the Company.

-For fiscal 2015, the Corporate Governance and HR Committee conducted, with the support of PCI (as hereinafter defined), an independent compensation consulting firm, a complete review of the compensation package offered to the Company's non-employee directors.
-Directors' compensation for fiscal 2015 was compared to a group of companies (the "Director Comparative Group") comprised of those companies forming the Canadian Comparative Group (as hereinafter defined), the same Canadian comparative group used for executive compensation purposes, and augmented by other TSX-listed Canadian companies.
-These other TSX-listed Canadian companies were added in order to reflect the Company's recruitment pool for directors which includes not only Canadian companies in the food sector, but also TSX-listed Canadian companies similar in size and/or with significant operations in the US and abroad.
+For fiscal 2016, the Corporate Governance and HR Committee decided not to conduct a new detailed compensation review and decided to compare its director compensation practices to a comparative group established and used in the prior year (the "Director Comparative Group"), comprised of those companies forming the Canadian Comparative Group (as hereinafter defined), the same Canadian comparative group used for executive compensation purposes, and augmented by other TSX-listed Canadian companies in order to reflect the Company's recruitment pool for directors which includes not only Canadian companies in the food sector, but also TSX-listed Canadian companies similar in size and/or with significant operations in the US and abroad.
 Reference is made to the heading "Comparative Groups" under the section entitled "Executive Compensation" for details on the Canadian Comparative Group (as hereinafter defined).

-Director Comparative Group Canadian Comparative Group Other TS X-listed Issuers Agrium Inc. Air Canada Loblaw Companies Ltd. Alimentation Couche-Tard Inc. Bombardier Inc. Potash Corp. of Saskatchewan Inc. Canada Bread Company, Limited Canadian National Railway Co.
+Director Comparative Group Canadian Comparative Group Other TSX-listed Issuers Agrium Inc. Air Canada Loblaw Companies Ltd. Alimentation Couche-Tard Inc. Bombardier Inc. Potash Corp. of Saskatchewan Inc. Canada Bread Company, Limited Canadian National Railway Co.
 Shaw Communications Inc. Cott Corporation Canadian Pacific Railway Ltd. SNC-Lavalin Group Inc. Empire Company Ltd Canadian Tire Corporation, Ltd. Thomson Reuters Corporation George Weston Limited Catamaran Corp.
 Maple Leaf Foods Inc. Celestica Inc. Metro Inc. CGI Group Inc. Molson Coors Brewing Company Finning International Inc. Tim Hortons Inc. Goldcorp Inc.